This page describes how to use a Zipkin server to receive traces from Zipkin clients and forward those traces to Cloud Trace for analysis.

 $ docker run -d -p 9411:9411 \ -e STORAGE_TYPE=stackdriver \ -e GOOGLE_APPLICATION_CREDENTIALS=/root/.gcp/credentials.json \ -e STACKDRIVER_PROJECT_ID=your_project \ -v $HOME/.gcp:/root/.gcp:ro \ openzipkin/zipkin-gcp

-You must also configure your Zipkin tracers.
+As described on this page, you must also configure your Zipkin tracers.

-Running your server outside of Google Cloud Platform
+Running your server outside of Google Cloud

 Create or select a project